 What a job to clean bath/shower walls!
 It doesn't have to be that way.
 I placed another shower curtain and tension rod against the wall in my bath.
 Now instead of cleaning the wall, I just take down the shower curtain and throw it in the wash.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I keep a squeegee in the shower and using it after showering seems to do the trick without chemicals.

 I use my plastic indoor watering can (purchased half price at the dollar store) to rinse down my shower walls and bathtubs after cleaning.

 The iron is so bad in our water that I have to clean our shower once a week.
 There are two things that work for me.
-The first is "The Works Tub & Shower Cleaner" from the Dollar Tree.
-I have to used between 1-5 bottles depending on how bad it is.
-You spray it on, leave it for 19 minutes, and wipe off.
+The first is "The Works Tub and Shower Cleaner" from the Dollar Tree.
+You spray it on, leave it and wipe off.
 It's magic.